convergence-rfq/convergence-market-maker-sample/README.md

 ## How to create RFQ

 1. Before creating an RFQ, ensure that you have SOL and USDC in your wallet.
-2. Update the create-rfq.json file in the api-inputs folder located in the root directory.
-3. Add collateral to your account using the add-collateral command (minimum 20 USDC).
+2. Add collateral to your account using the add-collateral command (minimum 20 USDC).
 If you haven't added collateral before, run the following command:

 ```
 $ npm run exec -- add-collateral
 ```

-4. After adding collateral, you can now execute the create-rfq command:
+3. After adding collateral, you can now execute the create-rfq command:

 ```
 $ npm run exec -- create-rfq